Blueberry Streusel Muffins

 - Mix the cake flour, baking powder, and salt: Use a small bowl for this and set it aside when done.

-- Mix the butter, oil, and sugar: Blend them in a large bowl with a mixer until incorporated, 10 to 15 seconds.
-Blend in the eggs and vanilla extract, 10 to 15 seconds.
+- Mix the butter, oil, and sugar: Blend them in a large bowl with a mixer until incorporated.
+Blend in the eggs and vanilla extract.
 Stir in the buttermilk with a spatula.

-- Add the dry ingredients to the wet: Incorporate only halfway into the wet ingredients.
+- Add dry ingredients to wet: Incorporate only halfway into the wet ingredients.
 Set aside.

 - Prepare the streusel: In a small bowl, add the AP flour, dark brown sugar, granulated sugar, cinnamon, and salt.
 Give it a light toss.
-Add half the melted butter and toss it gently with the dry ingredients until clumps develop.
-Add more butter if the streusel seems dry.
+Add the melted butter and toss gently with the dry ingredients until clumps develop.
+Don’t overmix.

 - Prepare the muffins: Add the blueberries to the batter and stir just until everything is incorporated.
 Don’t overmix.
 Pour the batter evenly into a prepared 6-muffin tin.
 Top the muffins with the streusel and top with more blueberries.